tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 *And when he asked my name, I told him I was Alice, and that I had written him into being.*

 *He reached across the stream and touched the bruise that still ached on my cheek.
-He asked, gently, why someone who could conjure wonders looked so sorrowful.*
+He asked, gently, why someone who could conjure such wonders looked so sorrowful.*

 *I confessed, in the way children confess—not in words, but in quiet eyes and trembling shoulders—that sadness seemed to find its way into girls like me.*